-This is the period where the pilgrim’s initial commitment and enthusiasm starts to be tested by some challenges and difficulties.
+This is when the pilgrim’s initial commitment and enthusiasm start to be tested by some challenges and difficulties.
 This is the period when you realize that although you are trying very hard to live up to your ideals, you don’t feel very peaceful or even satisfied with your progress.
 This is the point where you need to wrestle with yourself, asking the 3 important questions necessary for growth (if not sanity):

 - Where am I going?

 - Where have I been?